 She graduated from Rosemont College in Pennsylvania, and then went to New York City for a job as assistant beauty editor at Vogue magazine.
 In 1942, she married James Donovan, gave up her job and moved to Westport, Conn., to raise their three children.

-After giving up her editing job at Vogue magazine to settle down and raise her family in Westport, Conn., Donovan put her mind to one of the major issues a young mother faces: keeping a baby dry and comfortable.
+Donovan put her mind to one of the major issues a young mother faces: keeping a baby dry and comfortable.
 The state-of-the art technology at the time was cloth diapers fastened with safety pins and covered with rubber baby pants.

-Again, Donovan was ahead of her time.
-She tried to interest companies in her disposable paper diaper idea, but was told there was no interest.
-Who would want them?
+Again, Donovan tried to interest companies in her idea, but they had no interest.
+Who would want disposable diapers?